 The word "krill" comes from a Norwegian term meaning "young fish", but it is now the common term used for all euphausiids, a taxonomic group of shrimp-like marine crustaceans found throughout the oceans of the world.
 The term krill was probably first applied to euphausiids found in stomachs of whales caught in the North Atlantic, and later became a popular term for Antarctic krill (Euphausia superba).
-For the purpose of this document and analysis, the term 'krill' is synonymous with 'euphausiid'.
+For the purposes of this document and analysis, the term 'krill' is synonymous with 'euphausiid'.

 All krill species in the U.S. West Coast EEZ are included under the CPS FMP.
 Distributions and abundances of the highly diverse species vary within the West Coast EEZ due to the diversity of coastal and oceanic populations with cold-northern, warm-western, and tropical and subtropical affinities.
 Thus, different communities dominate in different regions of the CCE and are affected by varying ocean conditions.
-Although all krill species are included under the CPS FMP, most of the information presented on krill in this document refers to E. pacifica and T. spinifera, the species for which there is more substantial information throughout the CCS with respect to abundance, distribution, and life history characteristics.
+Although all krill species are included under the CPS FMP, most of the information presented on krill in this document refers to E. pacifica and T. spinifera, the species for which there is more substantial information throughout the CCE with respect to abundance, distribution, and life history characteristics.

 Eleven species of euphausiids dominate the krill community in the California Current System, including E. pacifica and T. spinifera (Brinton and Townsend 2003, Lilly and Ohman 2021, E. Bjorkstedt pers. comm.
 NOAA/SWFSC).
 The dominance of species in the krill community changes in the northern regions of the California Current with fewer observances of subtropical species and more observances of subarctic species.
 However, the most dominant species observed in the northern CCE shelf and slope waters are E. pacifica and T. spinifera (e.g. Gómez-Gutiérrez 2005).
 Only these two cool-water species, E. pacifica and T. spinifera form large, dense surface or near-surface aggregations.
 These two species are also the most common euphausiids reported in the diets of a wide variety of California Current seabird, marine mammal and fish species.
 The daytime near-surface aggregating behavior of E. pacifica and T. spinifera has been documented by Boden et al. (1955), Barham (1956), Pearcy and Hosie (1985), Smith and Adams (1988) and others.
+Numerous krill species, including E. pacifica and T. spinifera are also present in the Salish Sea.
+E. pacifica in particular has been extensively sampled in zooplankton monitoring efforts (Heath, 1977, Haro-Garay and Soberanis 2008, Li et al. 2013, and McLaskey et al. 2016).

 The sub-tropical and marginally tropical Nyctiphanes simplex also aggregates at the surface in large swarms, occurring predominantly to the south in Mexico waters (Gendron 1992, Silva-Dávila et al. 2002, Brinton and Townsend 2003), This species is only abundant in U.S. West Coast waters during strong El Niño years (e.g., Lilly and Ohman 2021).
 Another euphausiid, Nematocelis difficilis, is very abundant in the southern California Current (Decima et al. 2010), but it is not a vertical migrator, preferring the deeper layers of the thermocline where it is less accessible to survey than E. pacifica and T. spinifera.
 Remaining species are relatively less abundant (e.g., T. inspinata in the northern CCE, and E. hemigibba and Stylocheiron affine in the southern CCE) and highly variable in space and time.
 For this reason, and the lack of information on other species throughout the West Coast EEZ, we describe EFH separately for E. pacifica, T. spinifera and "other" krill.
+Information on the distribution of krill species is summarized in Table 2.8.